pavedroad-io/go-core/README.md

 # core
-Core apps and libraries for languages like go, python, etc
+Core PavedRoad tools and libraries for golang